TribThapa/MyFinTechHomework/README.md

 ![ProgrammingPic](https://github.com/TribT/MyFinTechHomework/blob/main/images/FinTech.gif)

-##### This repository will contain my homework for units taught weekly.
+##### This repository contains a collection of tools thaat can be used to run and build various FinTech packages.
 The folder names below are hyperlinked to their respective directories.

 ### Table of contents